heru-himawan-tl/fdaf/README.md

 The modern design of a Java web-application applies the separation between web-tier (web-application itself) as the _View_ and as the _Controller_ over the business-tier as the _Model_.
-There are various technical considerations in applying this kind of design pattern, for example in cases:
+There are various technical considerations in applying this kind of design pattern, for example:
 - Security matter: In order to achieve some security norms, the business layer has to reside in a more secure place that will not exposed directly to Internet.